Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 Are GHD sit-ups dangerous?

 Not when introduced gradually.
 Start with 5 to 10 reps in your first session and work up over weeks.
 Most issues come from doing 50 in a row before your tissues are conditioned for the range of motion.
+GHD-related rhabdomyolysis is documented in the medical literature and isn’t worth the risk.

 Can I do this ab workout at home without equipment?